return to Natural Dog Health Remedies

 Diatomaceous Earth (DE)

-DE is actually the fossilized remains of some prehistoric planktons.
+Diatomaceous earth is actually the fossilized remains of some prehistoric planktons.
 The fine particles in the earth cut through the exoskeletons of insects (such as worms, fleas, mites, etc.) resulting in dehydration and the insects will usually die in a few hours.
-DE is natural and is totally safe for internal use for pets.
-Make sure, however, that you use the natural unrefined type (available at herbal suppliers, natural food stores and sometimes pet stores) and add up to 1 teaspoon of diatomaceous earth to each meal.

 Oat Bran